Energetic renovation - measures and funding opportunities

 Before starting an energetic renovation of your own four walls, an energy advisor should be consulted.
 This helps to determine the actual condition of the property and to derive the appropriate measures from it.

-Energy advice offers from the consumer center are an inexpensive option.
+Energy advice offers from the consumer center are a cost-effective option.

 These are represented on the Internet with a respective website or with several advice centers per federal state.
-The consumer protection centers deal with all topics related to the optimization of private energy consumption such as thermal protection, power saving or heating technology.
-Advice is possible both in the counseling center and in-house on site.
+The consumer protection centers deal with all topics to optimize private energy consumption such as thermal protection, power saving or heating technology.
+Advice is possible both in the advice center and in-house on site.
 These offer a basic, building, heating, solar heating or detailed check of your own house.
 The services cost between 10 and 40 euros.

 If you need more detailed advice, you have to spend a little more money on it.
 An energy expert approved by BAFA should be commissioned, as this advice is eligible and can therefore be subsidized with up to 60 percent.
 The advisor must apply for funding himself.